mrkkrj/TrianglePP/README.md

  - remove warnings
  - add support for regions and reading of region attributes from .poly file
  - add CI support (Travis?)
- - extract iterator code to own file
+ - extract iterator code to own file (possible???)
  - add convex hull demonstration to the Qt demo app
- - Add support for all options in constrained triangulations (Steiner point constraints, regions, etc) (???)
+ - Add support for all options in constrained triangulations (Steiner point constraints, regions, etc) (needed???)
  - Port the Qt demo app to Emscripten